-In 2014, Kwansei Gakuin University (KGU) was chosen as one of 37 universities to take part in the Top Global University (TGU) Project by the Ministry of Education, Culture, Sports, Science and Technology, a funding program to boost the international competitiveness of Japanese universities.
-KGU's TGU concept, establishing the "Global Academic Port," centers on facilitating more substantial academic exchange for students, faculty and staff, both within Japan and overseas.
-The following five points are the keys to this initiative.
+In 2014, KGU was designated as one of the 37 universities to be supported under the Top Global University (TGU) Project, a ministerial funding scheme which aims to boost the international competitiveness of Japanese universities.
+Over the course of this decade-long project, KGU has focused on the following five areas to facilitate more substantial academic exchange for students, faculty and staff, both within Japan and overseas.